gillian-guide/gillian-guide.github.io/docs/multiplayer.en.md

 !!! warning ""
     Current multiplayer methods require [downgrading](downgrading.md).

     It's extremely recommended to have [ZolikaPatch](essential-modding/zolikapatch.md) set up for a better multiplayer experience.
+Make sure to configure :material-file-cog:`ZolikaPatch.ini` to use multiplayer functions and set `DoNotPauseOnMinimize` to `1`.
+[ItsClockAndre's Downgrader](../downgrading/#itsclockandres-downgrader) already takes care of that if you chose to configure your install for GFWL.

+    Use [JacksIVFixes](https://drive.google.com/file/d/1-qTmg28S6lHNI2qoYtCwdECOMb4hh9f2/view?usp=sharing) to stop the game from registering input when minimized.

     Additionally, you may want to have [ZMenuIV](../extras/trainers/#ZMenuIV) for the ability to create and participate in custom gamemodes.